toncenter/ton-indexer/README.md

 ## Swagger

 To test API, built-in swagger can be used.
-It is available after running `docker compose` at `URL::PORT`
+It is available after running `docker compose` at `localhost:8081`

 # FAQ